What are two words that no small- to medium-sized business (or any size business, really) wants to hear?

 Now that you know what a data breach is, it’s time to talk about how to prevent them.

 1. Stay Up to Date: It’s important to keep your hardware and software up to date.
-This ensures that the best security measures are in place and that computers and other devices are protected against any cyberattacks.
-If you haven’t completed a software update in a while or your devices are very outdated, it’s time to look into upgrades.
+This ensures that the best security measures are in place and that computers and other devices are protected against any cyber attacks.
+If you haven’t completed a software update in a while or if your devices are very outdated, it’s time to look into upgrades.

 3. Keep Email Separate: Employees should have separate personal and professional email addresses.
 If someone’s personal email is hacked, the cybercriminal won’t be able to gain access to private company information.

 4. Hire an IT Professional: SMBs may not have the resources or funds available for a full-time IT staff member or department.
 But they can hire an outsourced IT company to ensure that the IT infrastructure is properly maintained and cybersecurity measures are in place.
-A managed IT services provider works with your business to protect your data.
+A managed IT services provider works with your business to keep your data protected.